Are you familiar with the AB pattern?

 Remember, preschool is a time to introduce, not necessarily master.
 Run with the concepts that click.
 Return later to the concepts that need more time.

-Now, at three years old, he is beginning to grasp the repetition of patters.
-We began this game with an AB pattern.
+Now, at three years old, he is beginning to grasp the repetition of patterns.
+We began this AB pattern.
+An AB pattern repeats itself.
+For example, purple, red, purple, red, etc.

 Why Work on Patterns with your Preschooler?